ecfesa/esp32-temperature-sensor/README.md

 1. **Upload the Code:**

-   Connect your ESP32 to your computer and upload the `main.cpp` using the Arduino IDE.
+   Connect your ESP32 to your computer and upload the `main.ino` using the Arduino IDE.

 2. **Configure Wi-Fi:**